isomerpages/singhealth-gkps/_events/Events.md

 Click [Here](https://form.gov.sg/64536d86f7b4ae0012e5ee1f) to submit your event for sharing with the global network

-Click Here to view calendar of events
+Click Here to view the calendar of events